Skip to main content

 Transload cross-border service involves 2 trailers and 4 providers (3 drivers and 1 transload facility).

-What is Through-Trailer in Mexico Cross-Border Shipping?
+What Is Through-Trailer Service in Mexico Cross-Border Shipping?

-With through-trailer service, the freight stays in same trailer throughout the entire cross-border shipping process.
+When you ship through-trailer, the freight stays in same trailer throughout the entire cross-border shipping process.

-2 Common Misconceptions about Through-Trailer Service
+2 Common Misconceptions About Through-Trailer Service

 1. The same driver makes the pick up and final delivery.